GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 ### Review Accuracy of vector search queries:

-For the sample question, we have manually identify 10 legal cases that will produce the best answers.
+For the sample question, we have manually identifed 10 legal cases that will produce the best answers.
 To explore the accuracy of vector search follow the instruction below:

 1. Click the graph icon in the chat bubble to see with cases were used to answer the question.
 ![Graph screenshot](./instructions282962/RAG-app-demo-graph-icon.png)

-2. From the Citation Graph, you will see Vector search **only retrieve 40% of the most revelvant cases**.
+2. From the Citation Graph, you will see Vector search **only retrieve 40% of the most relevant cases**.
 The orange indicates what was retrieved to answer the questions, and green indicates what should be retrieved for the sample question.
 ![Recall of Graph screenshot](./instructions282962/RAG-app-demo-recall-graph.png)

 ===